February 16, 2021

 Your independent community pharmacy’s social media informs and educates patients, shares meaningful health advice and tips, and is a significant source of marketing for your pharmacy.
-But, how do you get new patients to come to your pharmacy through social media?
+But how do you get new patients to come to your pharmacy through social media?

 Offering your Facebook or Twitter followers a great deal may seem like a no-brainer, but it can be difficult to craft the right call-to-action.
-It’s important to write something that will attract patients to take action after they read your post.

 Give patients a good deal—and get them to act—by writing a call-to-action around the idea of trying a product or service for free.
 People often fear making a commitment to a product or service that they may not like.
 Make it easy for patients to try your product or service—without an upfront commitment.